Tilings of the Sphere by Congruent Quadrilaterals or Triangles: Construction

 There are two primary sources of tilings by congruent polygons.
 The first is the five {\em Platonic solids}, given by Figure \ref{platonic_solids}.
 Note that the tiles are congruent, but are not required to be regular.
 In other words, these are {\em deformed} Platonic solids.
 In fact, the tetrahedron $P_4$, the cube $P_6$, and the dodecahedron $P_{12}$ allow two free parameters \cite{ay1,wy3}, and the octahedron $P_8$ allows one free parameter.
 The icosahedron $P_{20}$ cannot be deformed.

 The opposite of deformation is {\em reduction}.
-The $a=b=c$ reduction of $P_4,P_6,P_8,P_{12}$ are regular Platonic solids.
+The $a=b=c$ reductions of $P_4,P_6,P_8,P_{12}$ are the regular Platonic solids.
 The $a=b$ reduction of $P_4$ is isosceles triangular tiling.
 The $a=b$ and $b=c$ reductions of $P_6$ are almost equilateral and kite tilings.

 Table \ref{platonic_data} gives the data for the triangular and quadrilateral Platonic solids, where $f$ is the number of tiles.
-The symmetry groups are provided by Cromwell \cite{cromwell}.
-The symmetries become bigger when more edges become equal.

-The second source of tilings is the {\em earth map tiling}, which means a repetition of {\em timezones}, where a timezone is a combination of several tiles.
-The pentagonal earth map tiling was first introduced in \cite{yan} as a combinatorial concept, and then appeared as tilings by congruent almost equilateral pentagons \cite{awy,ly1}.
+The second source of tilings is the {\em earth map tiling}.
+Figure \ref{emt} gives all the earth map tilings by congruent triangles or quadrilaterals.
+There are three triangular earth map tilings $E_{\triangle}1,E_{\triangle}2,E_{\triangle}3$ and two quadrilateral earth map tilings $E_{\square}1,E_{\square}2$.

-Figure \ref{emt} gives all the earth map tilings by congruent triangles or quadrilaterals ($\bullet$ in $E_{\square}4$ indicates the $\beta$ angles).
-In each tiling, one timezone is indicated by the shaded tiles.
-Two, three, or four timezones are presented in Figure \ref{emt}.
-There is no limit on the number of timezones.

 The term earth map tiling is inspired by our usual way of presenting the map of the world.
+It is a repetition of {\em timezones}, which is a combination of several tiles and is indicated by the shaded tiles.
+Three or four timezones are presented in Figure \ref{emt}.
+There is no limit on the number of timezones, which means there is no limit on the number of tiles.
 The vertical edges at the top converge to a vertex, and the vertical edges at the bottom converge to another vertex.
 The two vertices are the two {\em poles} of the earth map tiling.
 The boundary of a timezone is two paths connecting the two poles.
 Each such path is a {\em meridian}.

-We note that the choice of timezones is often not unique.
-In Figure \ref{flip6}, we will choose different timezone for $E_{\triangle}5$ in order to give a better description of the flip modification.
-The choice of the timezone for $E_{\triangle}5$ in Figure \ref{emt} is intended to be compatible with the timezones for $E_{\triangle}4$ and $E_{\square}4$.
+We note that the choice of timezones is not unique.
+For example, in Figure \ref{flip9}, we will choose a different timezone for $E_{\triangle}3$ in order to give another description of the flip modification.
+The choice of the timezone for $E_{\triangle}3$ in Figure \ref{emt} is intended to be compatible with the timezone for $E_{\square}1$, because $E_{\triangle}3=T_{\triangle}E_{\square}^R1$ is the triangular subdivision (see Section in \ref{division}) of $E_{\square}^R1$.

+Like the Platonic solids, the edge lengths $a,b,c$ (corresponding to normal, thick and dashed edges) in the earth map tilings are not assumed to be distinct.
+For the convenience of subsequent discussions, we introduce additional decorations in case some edge lengths become equal.
+We denote the two isosceles reductions $a=b$ and $a=c$ of $E_{\triangle}1$ by $E_{\triangle}^I1$ and $E_{\triangle}^J1$.
+In $E_{\triangle}1$ and $E_{\triangle}^J1$, the number $f$ of triangles in the tiling needs to be a multiple of $4$.
+In $E_{\triangle}^I1$, the number $f$ only needs to be even, which causes slight conflict with the word ``reduction''.
+The further reduction $a=b=c$ of $E_{\triangle}1$ happens only for $f=8$ and is the regular octahedron $P_8$.